CaterpillarStudyGroup/ImportantArticles/src/Spring-It-OnTheGameDeveloper'sSpring-Roll-Call.md

 ## Source Code

-The source code for all the demos shown in this article can be found [spring-damper](https://github.com/orangeduck/Spring-It-On) here.
-They use [spring-damper](https://www.raylib.com/) raylib and more specifically [spring-damper](https://github.com/raysan5/raygui) raygui but once you have both of those installed you should be ready to roll.
+The source code for all the demos shown in this article can be found [here](https://github.com/orangeduck/Spring-It-On).
+They use [raylib](https://www.raylib.com/) and more specifically [raygui](https://github.com/raysan5/raygui) but once you have both of those installed you should be ready to roll.

 ---